 The node is the presence of the device on the Z-Wave mesh.
 Once you’ve added a device to Home Assistant, the node is represented by an

 entity_id that starts with

-The entity is an individual component of the node.
+The entity is an individual integration of the node.
 It may be a sensor that you read from, or a control that you operate.
 For any node, there will be at least one entity (for the node itself) and if it exposes any controls or sensors there will be at least one entity per control or sensor.
 The entities that are created depend on the Command Class the device supports.

 There have been 2 extensions to the Z-Wave protocol.
 Using these requires that your controller supports these extensions, but devices are backwards compatible.